Our Approach

 Academics & Learning

 At Sensory Tree, we are committed to transforming the practices of pediatric therapy by adopting a strengths-based, neurodiversity-affirming approach.
 We believe in moving away from traditional deficits-based models and towards an inclusive framework that celebrates each child's unique abilities.
-Our goal is to provide a safe and supportive environment where children are empowered to facilitate their own success, fostering their growth through play, exploration, and individualized support.
-We strive to make the world more inclusive and accommodating, ensuring every child has the opportunity to thrive without being seen as needing to be "fixed."

 Play-based therapy involves activities that look like fun but are carefully designed to target specific sensory and motor challenges.
 Being child-led means that your child guides the session, choosing activities that interest and motivate them.
-Children learn best through play, so by following their lead in a playful environment, your child makes stronger neural connections, leading to improved sensory integration, motor skills, and success in daily life.

 Understanding and integrating the sensory systems is crucial to truly supporting each child's development.
 Unlike typical therapy clinics that often overlook or minimally address sensory processing and integration, we place a strong emphasis on the sensory aspects that form the foundation of how our brains and bodies function.